GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-1/jonah-1.englishNatural.md

-And the word of He-Who-Is was to Dove (Jonah) son of My-Truth, saying;
+And the word of He-Who-Is (YHWH) was to Dove (Jonah) son of My-Truth, saying;

 "Stand-up, go to Dwelling-of-Fish (Nineveh), the city, the great; and call-out over her, that their bad has come up before me."

-And Dove (Jonah) stood-up, to flee to Gold-Stone (Tarshish), from the face of He-Who-Is, and went-down to Beautiful (Joppa); and he found a ship going to Gold-Stone (Tarshish); and he paid the fare of it, and went-down into it, to go with them to Gold-Stone (Tarshish), from the face of He-Who-Is.
+And Dove (Jonah) stood-up, to flee to Gold-Stone (Tarshish), from the face of He-Who-Is (YHWH), and went-down to Beautiful (Joppa); and he found a ship going to Gold-Stone (Tarshish); and he paid the fare of it, and went-down into it, to go with them to Gold-Stone (Tarshish), from the face of He-Who-Is (YHWH).

-And He-Who-Is hurled a great wind to the sea, and there was a great tempest in the sea, and the ship planned to be broken.
+And He-Who-Is (YHWH) hurled a great wind to the sea, and there was a great tempest in the sea, and the ship planned to be broken.